rcpch/digital-growth-charts-react-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 1. Install React [here](https://reactjs.org/docs/getting-started.html)
-1. Clone the repo
+2. Clone the repo
-1. Navigate to the root of the folder
+3. Navigate to the root of the folder
-1. `npm login --registry=https://npm.pkg.github.com` and
-1. `npm install`
+4. `npm install`
-1. `npm start`
+5. `npm start`

 ### Style